swejasonzhang/swejasonzhang/README.md

 </h2>
 <div align="center" style="max-width: 680px; font-size: 18px; color: #444; line-height: 1.6; margin: 0 auto 40px;">
   <p>💻 Build full-stack web applications using React, Node.js, Express, and MongoDB</p>
-  <p>📱 Develop mobile apps and explore new mobile tech as an intern at Leechy</p>
   <p>🐍 Use Python to automate, analyze, and optimize backend workflows</p>
   <p>⚙️ Focus on clean code, performance, and collaborative development</p>
   <p>🌱 Commit to ongoing learning and adapting to evolving technologies</p>